-2. Hex screws "steer" the beam in the X- and Y-positions.
+2. Thumb screws "steer" the beam in XY

-3. Use the galvo mirror's protetive cover as a target for the light as it reflects off the 1st mirror in the HSW.
+Use the cover as a "target: for the light as it reflects off the 1st mirror in the HSW.

-The idea here is to adjust the 1st mirror using the hex screws to present the beam as centered as possible with respect to the small mirror on the galvo.
+The idea here is to adjust the 1st mirror using the thumb screws on its holder to present the beam as centered as possible with respect to the small mirror on the galvo.

-4. Position the shadow cast by the galvo mirror so that it is centered in the annulus of light that surrounds it.
+4. Though it's a little hard to see in this picture, what you want to achieve is to have the shadow cast by the galvo mirror on the cover be centered in the annulus of light that surrounds it.